ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | `1` | Slot number of the second SnapShot to compare |
 | `10` | Shade variation parameter that works in the same way as for `FFBestSpot` function one |

-Return value of the function is an array with five elements in case of success and zero value in case of failure.
+Return value of this function is an array with five elements in case of success and zero value in case of failure.
 First four elements of the array are left, top, right and bottom coordinates of the changed region.
-Last element is a number of the changed pixels.
+Last array's element is a number of the changed pixels.

-`FFLocalizeChanges` function is effective alternative for the AutoIt provided `PixelChecksum`.
-It is more reliable and provides more information about the happened changes.
+The `FFLocalizeChanges` function is an effective alternative for the `PixelChecksum` function, which are provided by AutoIt.
+The `FFLocalizeChanges` is more reliable and provides more information about happened changes.

-Functions of the FastFind library supports work with overlapped but not minimized windows.
-Most of the functions have a window handle parameter that allows to specify a window for analyzing.
-Also the functions works correctly with DirectX windows in the fullscreen mode.
+Functions of the FastFind library are able to work with overlapped windows.
+But they do not work with minimized windows.
+Most of the functions have window handle parameter, which allows you to specify the window for analyzing.
+Also all these functions work correctly with DirectX windows in the fullscreen mode.

 ### ImageSearch Library